ravishwetha/Stacks-and-Queues-puzzle-game/README.md

 #### Future planned features ####

 1. Queues, we had not been able to implement queues in the previous sprint, but the foundation for the integration of a Queue class and objects have been setup in the other class methods.
 2. Level 1 has been completed with only one stack (refer to video).
-Ateast 2 more levels with increasing difficulty are planned with both stacks and queues included.
+Atleast 2 more levels with increasing difficulty are planned with both stacks and queues included.
 3. Help page for player.
 4. Music and sound effects.
 To make the game more engaging.